 The Institute is related through common ownership to all Province of British Columbia ministries, agencies, school districts, health authorities, colleges, universities and crown corporations.
 Transactions with these entities, unless disclosed separately, are considered to be in the normal course of operations and are recorded at the exchange amount.

 The Institute administers funds on behalf of British Columbia Council of Admissions and Transfer (BCCAT) and other external agencies.
-Included in accounts receivable is \$1,555 (2019 - \$6,363 included in accounts payable).
+Included in accounts receivable is \$1,778 (2020 - \$1,555) from BCCAT.